The Maldives from A to Z. A Complete Guide for Travellers

 They can be found by hundreds, everywhere from North to South of the archipelago.

 Located in Male, the capital, or on local Islands, they can be a room or 2 in a Maldivian home or in a dedicated establishments.
-Simple and generally chosen by travelers on a budget, their prices are quite cheap compared to Resorts or Hotels.
+Simple and generally chosen by travellers on a budget, their prices are quite cheap compared to Resorts or Hotels.

 Guest houses offer the basics such as a dedicated reception area, bedrooms with or without attached bathrooms and some with air-conditioning.